Israelcarre2020/clean_arch_template/README.md

 flutter test --coverage
 ```

-## 🔧 Flavor Configuration
+## 🔧 ENV Configuration (At the moment it doesn't support flavors, this is a env runtime switching)

-Each flavor has its own configuration in `AppConfig`:
+Each environment has its own configuration in `AppConfig`:

 ### Development (DEV)
 - API Base URL: https://official-joke-api.appspot.com